Bricks, Mortar, and More: A Formulator's Guide to How the Skin Barrier Works

 Your skin's barrier is generally thought of as the outermost layer of the skin, called the Stratum Corneum.
 It's basically the first line of defense against intruders like pollutants and toxins and works to keep our skin happy and healthy.

 With more and more consumers understanding the importance of protecting this critical component of the skin, it is no wonder your brand wants to hop on the barrier train as well.
+In order to define a well-thought-out formula strategy around skin barrier health, we first need to understand the basics of how it works and how we can support it via topical products.

 Components of the Skin Barrier